Tiendil/blog.feeds.fun/content/posts/2026-001-december-2025-in-feeds-fun/en.md

 - The task [Improve registration & login interfaces](https://github.com/Tiendil/feeds.fun/issues/365) is completed.

-We continue working on other tasks from "Quality of life" section of the Roadmap.
+We continue working on other tasks from the "Quality of life" section of the Roadmap.

 Our plans are dynamic, and we are always open to suggestions and improvements.
 React to the tasks you like: